 Here in Figure 11, the blood sugars have stayed relatively normal.
 The insulin however starts at 7 (borderline).
 Then it gets up to 60 at the one hour mark, which is right on the borderline again.
 Then it drops back by the two hour mark.

 What this shows is that, while this person hasn’t got full blown insulin resistance, there is a problem.
 And this could be triggering over production of the male sex hormones.

 Blood tests are also the best way to check thyroid hormone levels to assess thyroid function.
 Your thyroid is the gland that’s responsible for controlling your metabolic rate.
 This controls your weight, your menstrual cycle and your energy levels.

 If we look at these results in Figure 12, we’ve got TSH, Free T4, Free T3.
 TSH is thyroid stimulating hormone.
 This is the signal from your brain to your thyroid.
-If the brain thinks there’s not enough thyroid hormone in the body, then it will increase TSH, this stimulates the thyroid to produce more thyroid hormone.
+If the brain thinks there’s not enough thyroid hormone in the body, then it will increase TSH, which stimulates the thyroid to produce more thyroid hormone.
 If it thinks there’s too much thyroid hormone in the body it will pull back on TSH and secrete less of it to slow down thyroid hormone production.

 This is important to get a clear idea if the thyroid’s working correctly, because you can have a relatively normal TSH but still have issues with the actual thyroid hormone levels.
 And you would never know if this is the case unless you get all three hormones checked.